Skip to main content

 Failback

-Upon successful completion of the failover process outlined in this solution, SnapCenter and Veeam resume their backup functions running in AWS, and FSx for ONTAP is now designated as primary storage with no existing SnapMirror relationships with the original on-premises datacenter.
+Upon successful completion of the failover process outlined in this solution, SnapCenter and Veeam resume their backup functions running in AWS, and FSx ONTAP is now designated as primary storage with no existing SnapMirror relationships with the original on-premises datacenter.
 After normal function has resumed on premises, you can use a process identical to the one outlined in this documentation to mirror data back to the on-premises ONTAP storage system.

-As is also outlined in this documentation, you can configure SnapCenter to mirror the application data volumes from FSx for ONTAP to an ONTAP storage system residing on premises.
+As is also outlined in this documentation, you can configure SnapCenter to mirror the application data volumes from FSx ONTAP to an ONTAP storage system residing on premises.
 Similarly, you can configure Veeam to replicate backup copies to Amazon S3 using a scale-out backup repository so that those backups are accessible to a Veeam backup server residing at the on-premises datacenter.

 Failback is outside the scope of this documentation, but failback differs little from the detailed process outlined here.